 Through the partnership, the Museum engages students in Earth sciences across all year levels.
 The partnership continues to deliver the Department’s summer school for secondary students.
-It also ensures Earth science is included in the Museum’s April school holiday program and its remote APY Lands student program, and confirms the Department’s involvement in major events such as Fossil Fest 2020 and Science Alive.
+It also ensures Earth science is included in the Museum’s public programs and confirms the Department’s involvement in major events such as Fossil Fest and Science Alive.

 The geological situation we see in South Australia today is merely a 'snapshot' within a continuous and dynamic development of our Earth.

 Through the enormous span of geological time, there have been several cycles of assembly of land masses (continents) into supercontinents that subsequently have broken up into different fragments and become dispersed by the action of continental drift.
 This process has continued until the present day, and will continue into the future.

 As a consequence of our position within the Australian continent, every Period is represented in South Australia’s rock record, and the state’s mineral and petroleum resources encompass a wide range of commodities and associations.
 Geologists classify the rocks of a region by correlating, or grouping them together, on the basis of similar age, interpreted origin, and lithology, and frequently apply stratigraphic names (e.g. Sleaford Complex) to these groupings as an aid to communication.
 The following description of the State’s geology is arranged in order from the oldest events and rocks to our present day environment.
 Refer to the geological time scale as you follow our state’s geological history through time.

 Learn more about the Geology of South Australia.